Review: A STRANGER AMONG THE LIVING (2019)

 A Stranger Among The Living is very much a slow burn of a film.
 Moore’s previous films have dealt with social issues such as abortion.
 So it’s not surprising he takes a deep dive into mass killings and survivor guilt here.
 But adding in Henry’s feeling about wasting his life versus simply packing up and chasing his dreams makes the film feel too much like a drama at times.
 An extended sequence between Henry and Jarvis (Christopher Wesley Moore) a fellow actor he meets in a therapy group is well done, but really kills the film’s pace.

-The scenes with the ghosts are similarly low key.
+The scenes with the ghosts are similarly low-key.
 Like The Bone Box, this is as much about atmosphere and mood than jump scares.
-For most of A Stranger Among The Living, the dead are more prone to stare menacingly at Henry or fellow survivor Jessica (Keni Bounds) than to attack.
-Which is not to say they aren’t scary.
+For most of A Stranger Among The Living, the dead are more prone to stare menacingly at Henry or fellow survivor Jessica (Keni Bounds, When the Trash Man Knocks) than to attack.
+This is not to say they aren’t scary.
 There’s a scene in a parking garage that combines the constantly approaching spectres and the film’s score to build incredible tension.

 A Stranger Among The Living is currently on the festival circuit.
 You can check the film’s Facebook page for screening dates.